etiennebr/rstdocs/Applications/Feature Extraction/HomologousPointsExtraction.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{HomologousPointsExtraction_param_table}, page~\pageref{HomologousPointsExtraction_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+HomologousPointsExtraction+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *HomologousPointsExtraction* .

-Parameters table for Homologous Points Extraction:
+.. [#] Table: Parameters table for Homologous Points Extraction.

 +---------------------+--------------------------+---------------------------------------------------------------------------+
 |Parameter Key        |Parameter Type            |Parameter Description                                                      |